In a hurry? Want to save this post?

 If you’re wanting to hear a testimony from someone who wasn’t already a follower of Christ prior to Jesus’ death, then enter stage left Paul the Apostle.
 Besides Jesus, he is (arguably) the most famous and intriguing person in the New Testament.
 You see, Paul was not your average Jew.
 Paul was a Pharisee with both Jewish and Roman citizenship who was well read, well respected, and of a superior class to other Jews.
 He also happened to be making it a personal mission to destroy the church and violently persecuted the followers of Jesus Christ (Acts 8:3).

 After receiving a vision of Jesus resurrected while on the road to Damascus, Paul was immediately and radically changed into a follower of Christ (Acts 9).
 He spent the rest of his life defending Jesus’ resurrection, spreading the church, and ultimately wrote most of the New Testament.
-Like other Christ followers, he spent the rest of his life suffering persecution, imprisonment, and ultimately death (by decapitation) for his commitment to Jesus Christ.
+Like other Christ followers, he spent the rest of his life suffering persecution, imprisonment, and ultimately death (by decapitation) for his commitment to Jesus.

 6. Women were the First to see the Empty Tomb